AikidoSec/firewall-node/docs/bypassRequest.md

   await next();
 });

-Zen.addHonoMiddleware(app);
+// Make sure to call Zen.bypassRequest() in a middleware before this to bypass Rate limiting and user blocking Zen.addHonoMiddleware(app);

 app.get("/", async (c) => {
+  // Alternatively, you can also call Zen.bypassRequest() here to bypass attack blocking only for this specific route
+  // This will however not bypass rate limiting or user blocking, as those are applied in the middleware

   // Your route logic here
   return c.text("Hello, World!");
 });

 // ...
 ```

+> [!NOTE]
+> Zen also has a built-in [Bypassed IPs](https://help.aikido.dev/zen-firewall/zen-features/bypassed-ips) feature without requiring code changes.

 > [!WARNING]
 > A bypassed request gets zero protection from Zen — no attack detection, no rate limiting, no blocking, no tracking.
 Ensure that your custom logic only bypasses requests that you fully trust.